 Guwahati is the largest city in Assam and also in the entire North East of India.
 With a population of a million, Guwahati is the gateway to the North East.
 Dishpur, The capital of Assam, is a part of the Guwahati City.

 Situated on the bank of River Brahmaputra, Guwahati is the centre of socio-cultural, political and economic activity of the entire region.
 Guwahati is situated in the Kamrup district of Assam.
-The name Guwahati is derived from ‘Guwa’ meaning betlenut and ‘Hat’ meaning market in Assamese.
+The name Guwahati is derived from ‘Guwa’ meaning betelnut and ‘Hat’ meaning market in Assamese.
 Assamese, Bengali, Hindi, English are commonly spoken and understood in the city.

 Guwahati is well connected to the rest of the country by air, train and road.
 There are direct train and flight services from most major Indian cities such as New Delhi, Kolkata, Mumbai, Chennai, Bangalore etc. The LGB International Airport is connected by air with major cities in the country.
-Road transport network in Guwahati is also very strong with regular bus services to all the major destinations in North East is available.
-Guwahati is connected to the rest of India through a small corridor in West Bengal known as the “Siliguri Corridor” or the “Chickens Neck”.
+Road transport network in Guwahati is also very strong with regular bus services to all the major destinations in North East being available.
+Guwahati is connected to the rest of India through a small corridor in West Bengal known as the “Siliguri Corridor” or the “Chicken's Neck”.
 The Head office of naturebeyond is located in this corridor. naturebeyond North East regional office is also situated in the city of Guwahati.

 There are several tourist attractions within the city of Guwahati and in its outskirts.
 Within a few hours’ drive from Guwahati, several places of tourist attraction are located including the Kaziranga NP, Shillong and many other natural parks, wildlife sanctuaries, hill stations.